 The stainless steel bench was the final straw for Tom and Theresa Van der Wee.
 After deciding to renovate their home of four years, they were on the lookout for a new kitchen and someone to do the job.

 “We thought we’d try the ones here because it was close and local,” says Theresa.
 However, Tom, an experienced boat builder and builder, had specific requirements.
 “They couldn’t think outside the box.
 They thought we knew nothing and didn’t like that Tom wanted things his way – they couldn’t work with that and Tom wouldn’t have a bar of it,” says Theresa.

 Instead of subsiding, frustrations continued to mount.
 “The bench was going to cost us our entire kitchen budget!
 We were exasperated.”

 Then, just at the right time, their renovations team recommended Jag Kitchens.
 “They said they’d done some work with Jag Kitchens and their work was top notch,” says Theresa.

-Visiting Jag Kitchens in the Danske Mobler Home Centre in Botany, the couple instantly gelled with kitchen designer Angela Purdy.
-“Ange is just awesome.
+Visiting Jag Kitchens in the Danske Mobler Home Centre in Botany, the couple instantly gelled with the Jag Kitchens design team.
+“They are just awesome.
 We had been told ‘no’ so much and all of a sudden it was ‘yes’ all the way – we were stoked.
 We even got the bench we wanted and stayed on budget!”

 Just as well the Van der Wees persevered with the stainless steel – the result is stunning.
 Steering away from conventional kitchens boasting flashy, polished elegance, the Van der Wees went instead for individuality and clean, aesthetic design.